What is gamesmanship?

 Gamesmanship is prevalent in matches and competitions all across the world as players are constantly looking to gain an advantage over their opposition.
 Below we’ve outlined some of the most common examples of gamesmanship within tennis.

 Changing tempo at crucial moments

 By slowing the match down during vital moments (or even speeding it up), your opponent will be attempting to disrupt your natural playing rhythm.
 By shifting momentum, your opponent the is trying to regain control of the match.
 If they notice any impact of these shifts, their confidence will grow and, in turn, will improve their chances of winning.
-Additionally, if they take extended breaks between points, there danger you will start to ‘get cold’ making it hard to play to the best fo your ability.
+Additionally, if they take extended breaks between points, there may be danger you will start to ‘get cold’ making it hard to play to the best fo your ability.

 Taking a long time to walk back to the service line, taking toilet breaks, or tying their shoes are examples of how a player can slow the tempo of a match during key moments such as a breakpoint or match point.

 Distractions as an opponent are preparing to serve

 Players need complete focus when serving to increase their chance of hitting an ace or forcing an error out of their opponent.
 Because of this players will look for ways to break their opponent's concentration in order to potentially impact their serve.
 Making noise by tapping their racquet on the floor, squeaking their shoes or rushing forward suddenly are common tactics players will utilize in the attempt to interrupt players focus when they are preparing to serve.

 Similarly to when a player makes noise during a serve, players who grunt excessively do so in order to impact their opponent’s focus.
 By making an unnecessarily loud noise after they have played a shot the player is attempting to break their oppositions focus or intimidate their opponent, in the attempt to increase the chance of them missing that shot.
 There are clear rules around hinderance (and grunting).